 Member: Wow, I didn’t know that.
 Can you provide some examples of labor laws that I could unknowingly break when firing an at-will employee?

-MEA Expert: Sure.
-First, remember that it is not only about the laws you break, but also about what you can do to prove that your termination was based on lawful business reasons.
-Employees that sue for wrongful termination often do not have to prove anything until the company first proves what it did was lawful.
-If you can’t prove the employee was a poor performer, you risk losing the case.
-To best protect yourself, be sure you have sufficient documentation to demonstrate the poor performance.
-Next, be mindful of any binding employee contracts in place.
-If you do in fact have one and terminate it prematurely, the employee could bring about a wrongful termination claim for breach of contract.
-Even if you think or know that there is no employment contract in place, be sure to review your employee handbook, all other policies, and any offer letters – these documents, although not considered employment contracts, can often be interpreted as binding legal agreements giving the employee certain rights to their job you may not know about.
+MEA Expert: Sure, but remember that it is not only about the laws you may break, but also about what you can do to prove that the termination in question was based on lawful business reasons.
+Employees who sue for discrimination and retaliation often do not have to prove anything until the company first demonstrates that it based its decisions on legitimate business reasons.
+For example, if the employer terminates an employee for poor performance, but the organization can’t prove the employee was a poor performer, the employer risks losing the case.
+To best protect your organization, be sure you have sufficient documentation to demonstrate the poor performance.
+In addition, be mindful of any binding employment contracts.
+If you terminate an employment contract prematurely, the employee could sue your company for breach of contract.
+Even if you think there is no employment contract in place, be sure to review your employee handbook, all other policies, and any offer letters.
+These documents may be interpreted as binding legal agreements giving the employee certain rights to their job you may not know about.

 MEA Expert: Yes.
 In addition to furnishing proper documentation, employers must uphold laws prohibiting discrimination of at-will employees.
 Discrimination categories include race, religion, gender, age, national origin, disability, pregnancy status, and, in many states, sexual orientation or gender identity.
-At-will employees are also protected against retaliation, which simply means that you cannot fire someone for exercising a legal right such as taking family or medical leave, serving jury duty, or even for reporting your company for a safety or health violation.
+At-will employees are also protected against retaliation, which means that you cannot fire someone for exercising a legal right such as taking family or medical leave, filing a workers’ compensation claim, or making an internal complaint of harassment.

 Member: Thank you for all of this information.
-There is a lot to consider, and I didn’t realize that there were so many exceptions to at-will employment when termination is involved.
+There is a lot to consider.
 It sounds like we’ll have to follow the standard procedures for terminating the employee due to poor performance.
 Do you mind if I call back with additional questions?

-MEA Expert: Of course – our Employers’ Hotline is staffed by a team of experts always available to provide guidance and advice.
+MEA Expert: We encourage you to call back any time.
+Our Employers’ Hotline is staffed by a team of experts always available to provide guidance and advice.
 I’m glad that I could be of assistance to you today.
-Call again any time.